 The main project objective is to promote a comprehensive intervention mechanism that will enable the long term conservation of vines, and establish a CB conservation policy for local vine varieties based on molecular data and on-site research.

-The Exhibition Research Institute will actively contribute to the communication and dissemination part of the project, engaging mass media and publications of special interest.
+The Business & Exhibition Research and Development Insitute will actively contribute to the communication and dissemination part of the project, engaging mass media and publications of special interest.
 Furthermore, IEE will also provide expertise on the organization of workshops and on EU Legislative policies regarding Protected Designation of Origin (PDO).

 - Executive Agency on Vine and Wine, Bulgaria (Lead Partner)